-In general terms, a blockchain is an immutable transaction ledger, maintained within a distributed network of peer nodes.
-These nodes each maintain a copy of the ledger by applying transactions that have been validated by a consensus protocol, grouped into blocks that include a hash that bind each block to the preceding block.
+Generally, a blockchain is an immutable transaction ledger, maintained within a distributed network of peer nodes.
+These nodes each maintain a copy of the ledger by applying transactions that have been validated by a consensus protocol, grouped into blocks that include a hash that binds each block to the preceding block.

 For enterprise use, we need to consider the following requirements: